-All employees other than Confidential Employees and Student Employees (as defined below) are Designated Reporters, including Graduate Employees, Resident Assistants, and Orientation Leaders.
+All employees other than Confidential Employees and Student Employees (as defined below) are Designated Reporters, including the following student employees: Graduate Employees, Resident Assistants, and Orientation Leaders.
 Members of the Board of Trustees are also Designated Reporters under this Policy.